niftools/blender_niftools_addon/docs/development/setup/sourcecode.rst

 Auto CLRF
 `````````

-* We need to ensure consistency of end-of-file(EOF) markers between unix & windows platforms.
+* We need to ensure consistency of end-of-file(EOF) markers between Unix & Windows platforms.
 * Locally it will keep your platform specifics EOF, but when you go to push it will update files as necessary
-* This avoids unnecessary commits, when your environment is different to the remote.
+* This avoids unnecessary commits when your environment is different to the remote.
 * Without this option, Git will see the different markers and think that the whole file has been edited.
 * Read `EOF <http://en.wikipedia.org/wiki/Newline>`_.
 * For Windows-style line endings, use::